 |Sticks with cardboard stapled on, before gluing the signs on.|

 I needed more decor that just the signs, so I stopped at a thrift store to see if I could find some dinosaur related items to decorate the party with.
 I not only found a bag of toy dinosaurs, but I was really lucky in that I found a set of twin dinosaur footprint patterned sheets and a dinosaur print tablecloth!
 I used these to cover three of the 6-foot tables we had set up for the party.
 I especially loved the fitted sheet because it slipped right on and fit perfectly snug onto the table!

 |And bonus, we used the sheets on my son's twin bed after the party!|

 I wanted our place to feel like a jungle and I first saw an idea for palm trees, similar to this HERE.
 She used streamers for the tree trunks of the palm trees, but we have these pillars in our dining room area that I thought would look great wrapped with strips of burlap!
 We have 8 pillars, so I wrapped 4 of them.
 I also put some burlap at the base, and set some of the toy dinosaurs on it:

-This picture shows the huge pieces of paper I purchased, along with the template printed on a 8 1/2" x 11" sheet of paper.
+This picture below shows the huge pieces of paper I purchased, along with the template printed on a 8 1/2" x 11" sheet of paper.
 You can see how large the green paper is compared to the template.
 I folded it in 1/2 lengthwise and then 1/2 lengthwise again, so that I could make 4 palm fronds on each sheet.
-I didn't trace, I just sort of sketched it out on each panel, then cut:
+I didn't trace, I just sort of sketched it out on one panel, then cut while it was folded: